trampgeek/moodle-filter_ace_inline/README.md

 This allows the individual teacher/administrator to set local settings for each course; if desired.
 To access individual course settings, click "More" > "Filters" and set Ace inline to "On".

-To use the **interactive** filter, you will also need to enable the sandbox web service option within the CodeRunner plugin settings.
+To use the **interactive** filter, you will also need to enable the **sandbox web service** option within the **CodeRunner plugin** settings.
 You should read carefully the other related CodeRunner web service settings and consider the various implications.
 Setting up a separate Jobe server for the web service is recommended if heavy usage of interactive code is likely, in order to mitigate against overload of the main Jobe server.

-Also consider what value to use for the maximum submission rate by any given Moodle user, as this limits the potential for abuse by any student.
+Note: CodeRunner settings for the web service has a default value for the maximum submission rate (submissions per hour) by any given Moodle user, as this limits the potential for abuse by any student.
+Use of any interactive execution (running */Try it!/*) will contribute towards this limit.

 There are two plugin administrator setting provided directly by this plugin: